Admissions and aid

 Are you passionate about creating change in communities where it's needed most?
 Commit to an education from VCU’s School of Social Work and graduate prepared to make a difference.
 Through an innovative curriculum, diverse field experiences, and ambitious and proactive research priorities, our school informs the leaders of today and prepares the leaders of tomorrow.

 Want to know more about what makes VCU a great choice for students interested in social work?
-Explore the Why VCU page.
+Explore our Why VCU and UNcommon School of Social Work pages.

 Our programs